Photo of the Month

 Grand Canyon Backpack: Death March or Grand Adventure?

-...For our seventh and, to date, last trip (and in fact last visit to Grand Canyon National Park) we planned a true expedition.
+...For our seventh and, to date, last trip to the bottom of the Grand Canyon we planned a true expedition.
 Our week-long, sixty mile hike would include secondary trails, routes, and trail-less cross country; our most challenging backpacking trip ever...(More)

 Desert Wildflowers - 2013 Season